 2. The Donut Friar

 Located right behind the Pancake Pantry in The Village Shops, The Donut Friar offers more wonderful breakfast options for anyone with a sweet tooth.
-Open at 5 a.m. each morning, this beloved bakery makes its melt-in-your-mouth donuts onsite every day.
+Open at 5 a.m. each morning, this beloved placed to eat in Gatlinburg makes its melt-in-your-mouth donuts onsite every day.
 In addition to its spectacular donuts, The Friar is well known for its cinnamon bread, puff pastries, danishes, cookies, cinnamon rolls, coffee, espresso, cappuccino, and latte.
 Guests can enjoy their treats in The Donut Friar’s upstairs dining area or outside by The Village’s iconic fountain.
-Like the Pancake Pantry, The Donut Friar is a cash-only business.
+Like the Pancake Pantry, The Donut Friar is a cash only business.

 3. Best Italian Cafe & Pizzeria